 ELLs are reclassified to fluent English proficient based on the following multiple criteria identified in the California Education Code and recommended by the State Board of Education (SBE).
-The minimum criteria to be considered for reclassification are:
+Chart 1.12 shows the minimum criteria to be considered for reclassification.